shaheel/rTorrentAutoDeleteNode/README.md

 #### TODO
 Following improvements are still yet to be done (by order of priority) :

- * Add syncthing support (only delete when sync finished)
+ * Add a setting to change number of minute of hours to auto delete
+ * Handle errors on validating settings with a proper GUI.
+ * Improve listing GUI.
  * Make FTP client optional (delete keeping data)
- * Improve listing GUI